ugurdogrusoz/visuall/doc/UG.md

 ## Menubar

 Menubar contains many different, file, editing, view, highlight and layout operations.
 The File menu allows one to save the current map to disk and load it back when needed.
 It also allows you to save the current map as a static PNG image.
 In addition, the Edit menu allows the user to delete selected map objects from the map.
 The view menu contains operations to manage complexity of the map by *temporarily* hiding selected map objects and showing them back when needed.
 Notice that this is different from deletion, which deletes the map objects from the Cytoscape.js model, and hence the client.
-Below you will find: an original map with certain objects selected (left), after selected objects are hidden using "View > Hide Selected" (middle), and when all map content in the client is shown with "View > Show All".
+Below you will find: an original map with certain objects selected (left), after selected objects are hidden using `View > Hide Selected` (middle), and when all map content in the client is shown with `View > Show All`.

 <p align="center">
   <img src="image/hide-show-1.png" height="160"/>&emsp;&emsp;